ivalaginja/babycat/_pages/parts-list.md

     </tbody>
 </table>

-Might be easier to just get the screw kits:
+If you prefer to get the full screw kits (remember that they do not include the adapter screws for the magnetic mounts):

 <table>
     <thead>